 CLASSIC AND CONTEMPORARY FRENCH CUISINE...is a more advanced course, including technique, cooking methods, French sauces, line cooking, plating, and how the practice of those skills finds relevance in the professional restaurant kitchen.
 Students explore the history, culture, and techniques of specific regions in France and many countries influenced by French cooking.
-Bistro recipes are developed, field tested and applied.
-PREREQUISITE: 10316116 Intro to Restuarant Operations or 10316114 Culinary Practicum 2
+Professional recipes are developed, field tested and applied.
+PREREQUISITE: 10316116Intro to Restaurant Operations or 10316114 Culinary Practicum 2

-COOKING METHODS...explores the advanced professional kitchen, covering soups, sauces and cooking methods.
+COOKING METHODS... explores the advanced professional kitchen, covering soups, sauces and cooking methods.
 Content includes stock preparation, reduction techniques and a wide variety of classic soups, in addition to contemporary sauce preparation, the 5 Mother Sauces and their many derivatives.
-Adv. cooking methods are applied to batch and single entree preparation.
+Advanced cooking methods are applied to batch and single entree preparation.
 Styles of plating are explored.
-PREREQUISITES: 10109112 Sanitation for Food Service
+PREREQUISITES: 10109112 Sanitation for Food Service and 10316102 Skills Development

 CULINARY INTERNSHIP...applies program objectives and competencies under supervision in culinary settings, preparing foods that are cooked to order.
 Activities may include day, evening, and weekend requirements.
 Students enhance the learning experience through journal writing and other written assignments.
 A final program portfolio is required per rubric.
-COREQUISITES: 10316121 Advanced Garde Manager and Catering and 10316135 European and Fusion Cooking
+COREQUISITES: 10316121 Advanced Garde Manager and Catering and 10316131 Global Cuisine and instructor verification of eligibility